derhass/glx_hook/README.md

 There is also an experimental - and very crude - adaptive mode which can be enabled by setting `GH_MIN_SWAP_USECS` to a value above zero.
+If enabled, the `GH_SWAPBUFFERS` setting is ignored, and the swapbuffer omission value is calculated based on the frame timeings of the previous frames.
+THe idea is to set the value to the frametime of your monitor value's refresh rate, or somewaht lower, eg. something in the range of `14000` to `16600` for a 60Hz display.
+You can set `GH_SWAP_OMISSION_MEASURE` to either `1` to use CPU frame times, `2` to use GPU frame times, or `3` to use the maximum of both.
-If enabled, the `GH_SWAPBUFFERS` setting is ignored, and the swapbuffer operation is omitted if less than this amount of time has passed since the last buffer swap was actually carried out.
-Note that this mode can be very unstable, depending on the app and also the GL driver.
-If might help to test it  combination with various latency limiter and swap omission flush modes, and also different threshold durations.
+Note that this mode
+can be very unstable, depending on the app and also the GL driver.
+If might help to test it  combination with various latency limiter and swap omission flush modes, and also different threshold durations as well as measurement modes.

 The interaction between the latency limiter and swap buffer omission can be controlled by the `GH_SWAP_OMISSION_LATENCY` option as follows: